mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-csv-file.md

 ['6', '1', '0']
 ```

-Manipulsting each line of the list becomes easy:
+Manipulating each line of the list becomes easy:

 ```python
         for row in reader: